Living with Diabetes

 Looking after yourself

 Managing your diabetes and making the right changes to meet the demands of your diabetes can be challenging, it can almost feel as though diabetes is taking over you.
-But remember, you are in charge and it’s important to take responsibility of your diabetes so that you can manage the condition effectively.
+But remember, you are in charge and it’s important to take responsibility for your diabetes so that you can manage the condition effectively.

 - Talk to friends and family about how you are feeling and let them know how they can help and care for you if they’d like.